Campaspe (play): Sources

 For his narrative source, Lyly depended on the Natural History of Pliny the Elder for the tale of Alexander the Great and Campaspe.
 He also drew upon the work of Diogenes Laërtius (the historical biographer) and upon Thomas North's 1580 translation of the Parallel Lives of Plutarch for information about the philosophers of ancient Greece.
 (The play must therefore have been written between 1580 and 1583.)
-Lyly derived most of his material for his portrayal of the character of Diogenes (the Cynic philospher) from the translation of Plutarch's Apopththegamata by Erasmus of Rotterdam.
+Lyly derived most of his material for his portrayal of the character of Diogenes (the Cynic philosopher) from the translation of Plutarch's Apopththegamata by Erasmus of Rotterdam.

 Other individual verbal sources include Plato's Republic, Terence's Eunuchus, Cicero's De natura deorum and In Catilinam, Publilius Syrus's Sententiae, Horace's Ars poetica, Ovid's Ars amatoria, Seneca's De brevitate, Tertullian's Apology, Aelian's Varia historia, and A Short Introduction of Grammar by Lyly's own grandfather, William Lily.